weidongli20/Free-market/README.md

 This can be done by putting the token transfer in the `endAuction` function that only the vendor can call.

 Each product sold will be a unique ERC721 token, with its own metadata including the product `name` and `image` URL.

+## Demo App

+Please use Google Chrome to open this page and Click [here](https://weidongli20.github.io/Free-market/) to launch the Free Market application

 # Instructions